lelouchneo/tyk-docs/tyk-docs/content/basic-config-and-security/security.md

 linktitle: Security in Tyk
 diffTitle: true
 diffTitleName: Security in Tyk
-tags: ["Security", "Configuration", "SSL", "Certificates", "Authentication", "Authorization"]
+tags: ["Security", "Configuration", "SSL", "Certificates", "Authentication", "Authorization", "API security"]
 description: "Security in Tyk.
 Securing your APIs is one of the primary uses of Tyk.
 Out of the box the Gateway offers functionality for securing your APIs & the Gateway itself."
 weight: 1
 menu: